ibexa/documentation-developer/docs/api/graphql/graphql_operations.md

 }
 ```

-Note that the input for updating a content item is the same as when creating it, but all fields are optional.
+The input for updating a content item is the same as when creating it, but all fields are optional.

 ## Deleting content